migueweb/construapp/README.md

 # ContruApp 🏠
-Web application of a construction company to calculate spaces to be remodeled
+Web application of a construction company to calculate spaces to be remodeled using a API to convert the currencys prices

 ### Screenshot
 ![](screenshot.png)
 ## Build with
 - PHP
+    - cURL
 - Mysql
+- semantic HTML 5
 - Bootstrap 5

 ## Author